openpublishoperation/sql-docs-psprocesssing/sqlserver-cmdlets/sqlps/vlatest/New-SqlAvailabilityGroup.md

 ## DESCRIPTION
 The **New-SqlAvailabilityGroup** cmdlet creates an availability group in AlwaysOn Availability Groups.
-The **InputObject** or **Path** parameter specifies the server that hosts the initial primary replica.
+The *InputObject* or *Path* parameter specifies the server that hosts the initial primary replica.

 ## EXAMPLES

 ### Example 1: Create an availability group
 ```
-PS C:\>$PrimaryServer = Get-Item "SQLSERVER:\SQL\PrimaryServer\Instance22"
+PS C:\> $PrimaryServer = Get-Item "SQLSERVER:\SQL\PrimaryServer\Instance22"
-PS C:\>$SecondaryServer = Get-Item "SQLSERVER:\SQL\SecondaryServer\Instance22"
+PS C:\> $SecondaryServer = Get-Item "SQLSERVER:\SQL\SecondaryServer\Instance22"
-PS C:\>$PrimaryReplica = New-SqlAvailabilityReplica -Name "PrimaryServer\Instance22" -EndpointUrl "TCP://PrimaryServer.domain:5022" -FailoverMode "Automatic" -AvailabilityMode "SynchronousCommit" -AsTemplate -Version ($PrimaryServer.Version)
+PS C:\> $PrimaryReplica = New-SqlAvailabilityReplica -Name "PrimaryServer\Instance22" -EndpointUrl "TCP://PrimaryServer.domain:5022" -FailoverMode "Automatic" -AvailabilityMode "SynchronousCommit" -AsTemplate -Version ($PrimaryServer.Version)
-PS C:\>$SecondaryReplica = New-SqlAvailabilityReplica -Name "SecondaryServer\Instance22" -EndpointUrl "TCP://SecondaryServer.domain:5022" -FailoverMode "Automatic" -AvailabilityMode "SynchronousCommit" -AsTemplate -Version ($SecondaryServer.Version)
+PS C:\> $SecondaryReplica = New-SqlAvailabilityReplica -Name "SecondaryServer\Instance22" -EndpointUrl "TCP://SecondaryServer.domain:5022" -FailoverMode "Automatic" -AvailabilityMode "SynchronousCommit" -AsTemplate -Version ($SecondaryServer.Version)
-PS C:\>New-SqlAvailabilityGroup -InputObject $PrimaryServer -Name "MainAG" -AvailabilityReplica ($PrimaryReplica, $SecondaryReplica) -Database @("Database01","Database02")
+PS C:\> New-SqlAvailabilityGroup -InputObject $PrimaryServer -Name "MainAG" -AvailabilityReplica ($PrimaryReplica, $SecondaryReplica) -Database @("Database01","Database02")
 ```

-The first command gets an instance of SQL Server on the primary server, and then stores it in the **$PrimaryServer** variable.
+The first command gets an instance of SQL Server on the primary server, and then stores it in the $PrimaryServer variable.

-The second command gets an instance of SQL Server on the secondary server, and then stores it in the **$SecondaryServer** variable.
+The second command gets an instance of SQL Server on the secondary server, and then stores it in the $SecondaryServer variable.

-The third command creates a replica that includes the primary server instance by using the **New-SqlAvailabilityReplica** cmdlet, and then stores it in the **$PrimaryReplica** variable.
+The third command creates a replica that includes the primary server instance by using the **New-SqlAvailabilityReplica** cmdlet, and then stores it in the $PrimaryReplica variable.
-The command specifies the version of the server instance by using the **Version** property of **$PrimaryServer**.
+The command specifies the version of the server instance by using the **Version** property of $PrimaryServer.

-The fourth command creates a replica that includes the secondary server instance by using **New-SqlAvailabilityReplica**, and then stores it in the **$SeconayrReplica** variable.
+The fourth command creates a replica that includes the secondary server instance by using **New-SqlAvailabilityReplica**, and then stores it in the $SecondaryReplica variable.
-The command specifies the version of the server instance by using the **Version** property of **$SeconardyServer**.
+The command specifies the version of the server instance by using the **Version** property of $SecondaryServer.

 The final command creates the availability group.
 It specifies the name, the primary server, the replicas, and other information.